 Marketplace Bronze (CareSource) – Since this is a “Bronze” tier plan, all applicants are eligible.
 So, who is CareSource?
 Headquartered in Dayton, like Medical Mutual, they’re a non-profit managed-care company that has provided medical coverage for more than 25 years.
-This plan has a high $7,400 deductible and prices are very attractive in Montgomery County and the surrounding area.
+This plan has a high $7,700 deductible and prices are very attractive in Montgomery County and other areas.
 Primary care physician visits are covered with a $60 copay.
 The specialist copay is $120.

-Balanced Care 11 (Ambetter) – The $6,000 deductible is attractive for a Bronze plan.
-This HMO is a popular option from one of the newer carriers in the Marketplace.
-Pcp and specialist visits are subject to $30 and $60 copays.
+Essential Care 1 (Ambetter) – Once the $8,150 deductible is met, benefits are paid at 100% with no out-of-pocket expenses.
 Buckeye Community Health is the parent company and offers many inexpensive options in this tier.
 Vision and dental for adults can be added to all Ambetter contracts

 Balanced Care 5 (Ambetter) – Similar to previous plan but slightly more expensive, and the deductible is $7,350.
 Office visit copays are $40 and $80, and prescription copays are available for generic and preferred generic drugs ($20 and $60).